 I love the idea of conveying a little bit of your personal history through clothing.
 What better way to do it than borrowing some vintage clothes or accessories from your mom or grandmother?
 You’ll find unique pieces you probably can’t buy any more, and they have the added character of being in your family.

 If you have access to your mother’s, grandmother’s, or fabulous aunt’s closet, I definitely recommend borrowing something if you can.

 Accessories are one of the best ways to show off little pieces of your personality without looking costumey.
 They can convey so much about you, and they’re often inexpensive so you can stock up.

-For example, say you're a Disney fan who doesn't want to dress like Cinderella every day.
-Instead, you can accessorize an everyday outfit with a piece of Disney Couture jewelry.
-Or say you're a Kubrick fan...
-Lolita sunglasses anyone?
-A set of quote pins would be perfect for the budding journalist, and if you have a serious sweet tooth, a cupcake necklace could be a fun accessory to play into that aspect of your personality.
+For example, say you’re a Disney fan who doesn’t want to dress like Cinderella every day.
+Instead, you can accessorize an everyday outfit with a Danielle Nicole Disney bag.
+Or say you’re a Kubrick fan… Lolita sunglasses anyone?
+A set of quote pins would be perfect for the budding journalist, and obviously I don’t have to explain about the magic of band tees for music fans…

 There are literally millions of choices out there — so what will you make your accessories say about you?

 Signature colors can be another tool to make your look scream “you!”